 Mozo guides

-Refinancing a home loan with bad credit
+Refinancing your home loan with bad credit

 Collage of a hand holding a credit card over a house.

-Interest rate hikes have dialled up the pressure on borrowers this year.
-As a result, many have been keen to refinance their home loans and escape rising repayments.
-But if it’s been several years since you first took out your mortgage, it’s possible many important parts of your home loan application may have changed – especially your credit score
+But if it’s been several years since you first took out your mortgage, it’s possible many important parts of your home loan application may have changed – including your credit score

 How does your credit score affect your home loan?